"Golf was all I had," says Yuka Saso, who's blazing a trail for Filipino golf.

 "I didn't have anything to do but golf, and I just like hitting balls." - Yuka Saso

-Now her commitment, hard work and determination have paid off and she's making her way towards the elite, with clear goals and a path forward:
+Now her commitment, hard work and determination have paid off and she's exploded onto the elite scene, with clear goals and a path forward:

 "Of course I want to be a World No.1, playing in LPGA, and it would be my dream too to win an Olympic gold medal."